By Elsner SEO Editorial Team | Published May 22, 2026 | Updated June 12, 2026 | 5 min read

 A search landscape that isn’t slowing down

 The May 2026 Core Update isn’t a routine refresh.
-It looks like part of a broader move toward AI-first search, and the brands willing to invest in real expertise, original thinking, and trustworthy content are likely to come out ahead.
+It is part of a broader move toward AI-first search, and the brands willing to invest in real expertise, original thinking, and trustworthy content are the ones coming out ahead.
+The data from the completed rollout confirms it.

 Search is harder than it was.
 That isn’t a bad thing for businesses serious about content.
 It rewards the work that should have been rewarded all along.

-The next few weeks will show which sites adapted to the new rules.
+The next few months will show which sites built durable authority.
 The next few years will decide which brands stay relevant in a search experience that looks less like a list and more like a conversation.

 Frequently asked questions

-When did Google’s May 2026 Core Update start rolling out?
+When did Google’s May 2026 Core Update start and finish?

 Google began the rollout on May 21, 2026, with confirmation through the Search Status Dashboard.
-The full rollout is expected to take around two weeks.
+The update completed on June 4, 2026, after a 14-day rollout period.

 Is this update related to AI Overviews or Gemini?

 Google hasn’t tied the update directly to AI Overviews or Gemini.
-The timing, however, follows Google I/O 2026 and ongoing AI-first search expansion, which is why most SEO professionals see them as connected shifts.
+The timing, however, followed Google I/O 2026 and the global rollout of Gemini 3.5 Flash as the default AI Mode model.
+Most SEO professionals treat them as connected shifts in the same direction.

-Should businesses make changes to their content right away?
+Should businesses make changes to their content now?

-Which sites are most at risk during this update?
+Which sites were most affected by this update?

 Sources and references